szukalski/docker/grafana-influxdb/README.md

 # Configure

-Edit the script for your own personalisation on usernames, passwords, databases, and the Grafana admin password you set during run.
+Edit [this](./configure.sh) script for your own personalisation on usernames, passwords, databases, and the Grafana admin password you set during run.

 ```

 ./configure.sh